jsjames/org.openhab.binding.pentair/bundles/org.openhab.binding.pentair/README.md

 Note the protocol is a binary protocol (not ASCII text based) and in order to view the communication packets, one must use a program capable of a binary/HEX mode.
 If connected properly, you will see a periodic traffic with packets staring with FF00FFA5.
 This is the preamble for Pentair's communication packet.

 After you see this traffic, you can proceed to configuring the Pentair binding in openHAB.

+Note: Many adapters use A and B to represent Data+ and Data-.
+There is no reliable standard for determining which is Data+ and Data-.
+If you connect the system in reverse, you will still see serial data, however it will be corrupted.
+Look at your data coming from your device and look for a repeated "FFa5".
+If you don't see that preamble reliably, you may try switching your data lines."

 #### USB/Serial interface